microsoft/acceleratoRs/MovieRecommender/Code/README.md

 ```
 NOTE:
 * AMLW supports visualizing experimentation results of model training with different hyperparameters.
 So in the actual code parameters of the model trainer (e.g., in our case it is `rank` for Spark collaborative filtering method) can be swept to understand how it affects model performance measured by certain metrics (e.g., RMSE).
 * Model should be trained by using Spark 2.1.11.
-It can be done by configuring based Docker image for remoting computation to `microsoft/mmlspark:plus-0.7.9`.
+It can be done by configuring based Docker image for remoting computation to `microsoft/mmlspark:plus-0.7.9` in the file of `[remotevm].runconfig`.

 The following shows an RMSE-vs-rank performance for trained models.